Ket3r/script-server-wiki/Server-configuration.md

 ### - `execution_file`
 Filename pattern for script execution logs.
-Each execution is always written to a separate file, so if the filename is not uniquie, it's prefixed with random value.
+Each execution is always written to a separate file, so if the filename is not unique, it's prefixed with a random value.
 The following variables can be used (via $varname or ${varname} syntax):
 * ID - execution identificator
 * USERNAME - authentication name of the user